 The arts – music, visual, literary and dance – play an integral role in healing and promoting the well-being of patients, caregivers and staff in healthcare settings.
 Engaging in the arts may include enjoying a musical performance, listening to a vocalist, watching an artist paint, creating your own masterpiece, reading poetry or writing your own short story.
 Whether you engage actively or passively with the arts in healthcare settings, research has shown that these artistic interventions can improve health outcomes by reducing pain and anxiety, supporting caregiver wellness and transforming the patient experience.

-The Miami Cancer Institute Arts in Medicine program is comprised of professional musicians, singers, visual artists and literary artists.
-In addition to the performing artists-in-residence, clinical therapeutic artists board-certified in art therapy and music therapy will soon be available.
-In order to provide an immersive art experience, patients have the opportunity to engage with artists throughout the Institute.
+Patients have the opportunity to engage with artists throughout the Institute.
 Artists perform and create artworks in the main lobbies, clinic waiting areas, radiation and chemotherapy waiting areas, chemotherapy infusion suites and the outdoor meditation garden.
-Creative workshops are available for patients in active treatment.
+In addition, creative workshops are available for patients in active treatment.

 The goals of Miami Cancer Institute’s Arts in Medicine program are to:

 - Engage patients, caregivers and staff in the arts

 - Create a therapeutic venue for self-expression